Bloodstained: Curse of the Moon: Release

 Inti Creates revealed Curse of the Moon on May 12, 2018, at BitSummit, an annual indie game festival in Kyoto.
-It was released a couple weeks later on May 24, 2018, on Nintendo Switch, Nintendo 3DS, PlayStation 4, PlayStation Vita, and Microsoft Windows.
+It was released a couple weeks later on May 24, 2018, on Nintendo 3DS, Nintendo Switch, PlayStation 4, PlayStation Vita, and Windows.
 The Nintendo 3DS version was delayed to May 31 in Europe.
 The game was released for Xbox One on June 6.
 Some eligible Ritual of the Night Kickstarter funders received the game for free.
 The game was offered for free to Xbox One players in February 2019 through Games with Gold.
 Limited Run Games released physical versions for the Switch, PlayStation 4 and Vita on March 15, 2019, alongside a more expensive Limited Collector's Edition.
+It was also released as part of the Bloodstained: Curse of the Moon Chronicles collection which contained both the game and its sequel for Nintendo Switch in Japan in July 2023.